donivanjames/BNSv1-2/README.md

 ## Future Update Pool
+- Bug: hitting space after clicking in intro scene caused it to kind-of restart
 - Bug: "back to bns" button not working anymore
 - Setup Gitignore and delete old files from repository
 - New opening menu